jesseatforlinx/new/platform/nxp/imx8mp/OK-MX8MPQ-SMARC_Hardware_Manual.md

 4.1.1.2 Features

-Compatible with HDMI v2.0 a specification Refer to i.MX 8M Plus Applications Processor Reference Manual.
+Compatible with HDMI v2.0 a specification.

+Refer to i.MX 8M Plus Applications Processor Reference Manual.

-**NOTE:**
+**Note:**
 **The HDCP function is not supported.**

-### 4.1.2 HDMI TX PHY
+#### 4.1.2 HDMI TX PHY

 4.1.2.1 Overview